H3llKa1ser/IT-and-Security-101/Networking/Network Devices.md

 ### A sniffer plugged into a switch would have very little traffic to examine unless the port is set to port scan/mirroring.
 Broadcast traffic still is passed throughout the enite network.

 ### ** Bridges were predecessors to switches and operate at layer 2 **

+## Routers (Layer 3)

+### Layer 3 device that isolates traffic into separate networks (or subnetworks) so that broadcast traffic is isolated and is not passed from network to network.

+### The router uses IP addressses to identify each network and to route between them.
+The biggest drawback to using a router is that is EXPENSIVE.